Planck 2015 results. XXIV. Cosmology from Sunyaev-Zeldovich cluster counts: Comparison to 2013

 In Fig.~\ref{fig:comp1d_2d} we compare constraints from the one- and two-dimensional likelihood with $\alpha$ either free or with the prior of Table~\ref{tab:params}.
 For this comparison, we continue with the ``SZ+BAO+BBN'' data set, but adopt the CCCP prior for the mass bias and only consider the full 2015 MMF3 catalogue at $q > 6$.

-The grey and black contours and lines show results from the one-dimensional likelihood fit to the redshift distribution using, respectively, the X-ray prior on $\alpha$ and leaving $\alpha$ free.
-The redshift counts do indeed favour a steeper slope, and we find a posterior of $\alpha= 2.28\pm 0.17$ in the latter case.
+The grey and black contours and lines in Fig.~\ref{fig:comp1d_2d} show results from the one-dimensional likelihood fit to the redshift distribution using, respectively, the X-ray prior on $\alpha$ and leaving $\alpha$ free.
+The redshift counts do indeed prefer a steeper slope, with a posterior of $\alpha= 2.23\pm 0.18$ in the latter case and a shift of the constraints along their degeneracy ridges.
+To explore this preference, we split the analysis into low and high redshift bin sets divided at $z=0.2$, finding that neither the high nor the low redshift bin set prefers the steeper slope by itself; it appears only when analyzing all the bins.
+As described further in the Appendix, there is a subtle interplay between parameters that is masked by the degeneracies and difficult to interpret with the present data set.